klayoutmatthias/xsection/docs/DocEtch.md

 ![e6_xs](e6_xs.png)

 A special profile can be specified with the :taper option.
 This option specifies a taper angle and a conical trench will be created.
 The taper angle will be the sidewall angle of the trench.
-This option cannot be combined with :mode and a lateral extension:
+This option cannot be combined with :mode:

 ```ruby
 etch(0.3, :taper => 10, :into => substrate)